 11.1.6 Type and configuration of load train couplers (include drawing or sketch if necessary).
 If a commercial load train coupler was used, the manufacturer and model number are sufficient for describing the coupler.
-Good laboratory practice also dictates recording the serial numbers of the test equipment, if available,
+Good laboratory

-11.1.7 Number (n) of specimens tested validly (for example fracture in the gage section).
-In addition, report the total of number of test specimens tested ( $n_T$ ) to provide an indication of the expected success rate of the particular test specimen geometry and test apparatus,
+11.1.7 Number (n) of test specimens tested validly (for example, fracture in the gage section).
+In addition, report the total of number of test specimens tested (n_T) to provide an indication of the expected success rate of the particular test specimen geometry and test apparatus,

 11.1.8 Where feasible and possible, all relevant material data including vintage or billet identification.
-As a minimum, report the approximate date the material was manufactured,
+As a minimum, report the date the material was manufactured,

-11.1.8.1 For commercial materials, where feasible and possible, report the commercial designation and lot number,
+11.1.8.1 For commercial materials, where feasible and possible, report the commercial designation and lot number.
+As a minimum include a short description of reinforcement (type, layup, etc.), fiber volume fraction, and bulk density,